-2. Provide support and education on training/ post-secondary programs for individuals that have graduated high school but have not moved on to post-secondary programs and/or do not have sustaining employment.
+2. Provide support and education on training/post-secondary programs for individuals 18 and older that have or have not graduated high school but have not moved on to post-secondary programs and/or do not have sustaining employment.

-3. Provide opportunities for individuals that are under-employed to access employment matching their skill set.
+3. Increase knowledge of, and/or access to training and education opportunities (i.e., credential training, soft skills development, paid work experience, etc.) for individuals that are under-employed or unemployed to access employment matching their skill set.

 People in Southern Kentucky expressed that skill development, sustainable employment, and job availability are among the most important issues to be addressed in the community: